Passenger bus in Pakistan crashes, catches fire killing 40

 Hamza Anjum Nadeem, assistant commissioner in Bela, said the bodies of 40 people, including women and children, were recovered.
 Four injured passengers were rescued.

 “The accident happened due to over-speeding and the bus crashed into the pillar of a bridge.
-It caught fire soon after falling into the ravine,” he said.
+It caught fire soon after falling (off the bridge),” he said.

+Images from the crash site showed what was left of the charred bus lying near the bridge.
+The recovered remains of some of the dead are lined up in rows nearby.

 Nadeem said the bodies were charred beyond recognition and are being transported to Karachi for DNA sampling.
 After identification, the bodies will be handed over to the victims’ relatives.